liambrandwein/cs326-final-alpha/docs/milestone2.md

 We're not currently implementing search result since that would require fetching results from various platform APIs.
 We'll need to look into Twitch, Youtube, and Facebook Gaming API in the future.

+### Home Page

+For now, we use the subscribed creators to display in home-page as "fake" results.
+In the future, we will have to validate if the creator is actually "live" and only display the "live" results.

 ## Division of Labor

 Liam Brandwein - API, Sign In/Sign Up pages, front-end for those pages, etc.